CypherpunkFinance/Plan/plugin_l2_arbitrum.md

-# Arbitrum One L2 Node Plugin for Cypherpunk Finance
+# Plugin: Arbitrum L2 Node (Chain Plugin)

-## 1. Objective
+## 1. Overview

-To provide an installable Cypherpunk App that runs a full Arbitrum One L2 node *for users who choose to self-host this L2*.
-This plugin will enable users to have local RPC access to the Arbitrum One network, which CypherpunkOS can then provide to other Cypherpunk Apps if no external Arbitrum RPC is configured by the user for the `arbitrum_one` network type.
-It will also report its sync status and logs to the CypherpunkOS dashboard.
+- **Plugin Name:** Arbitrum One Node
+- **Plugin Type:** Chain
+- **Version:** 1.0.0 (align with a specific Arbitrum node version)
+- **Author:** Offchain Labs / Cypherpunk Finance Team
+- **License:** (Check Arbitrum Node Software License)
+- **Description:** Installs and manages a local Arbitrum One Layer 2 node.
+This plugin functions as a **chain** plugin, providing an L2 network endpoint for CypherpunkOS and other installed applications.

+## 2. Purpose and Scope

+This plugin enables users to run their own Arbitrum One node, enhancing decentralization and providing a private RPC endpoint for their L2 interactions.
+As a **chain** plugin, it focuses on node operations and exposing necessary services (like RPC) to the CypherpunkOS ecosystem.

+## 3. Key Features

-## 2. Source Material & Node Software
+## 4. Source Material & Node Software

 *   **Arbitrum Node Software:** Running an Arbitrum One node typically involves using Nitro, the current Arbitrum technology stack.
 This requires a synced L1 Ethereum node and the Arbitrum node software itself.
     *   Official Arbitrum documentation: [https://docs.arbitrum.io/node-running/how-tos/running-a-full-node](https://docs.arbitrum.io/node-running/how-tos/running-a-full-node)
 *   **Docker Images:** Official or community-vetted Docker images for Arbitrum Nitro nodes configured for Arbitrum One mainnet will be used (e.g., `offchainlabs/nitro-node`).

-## 3. Core Components & Dependencies
+## 5. Core Components & Dependencies

 1.  **Arbitrum L2 Node Service (`arbitrum-node` in `docker-compose.yml`):**
     *   Runs the Arbitrum Nitro node software.